belangeo/cecilia5/doc-en/source/src/api/BaseModule/index.rst

 BaseModule API
 ===============

-Here are the explanations about the processing class under every cecilia5 module.
+Here are the explanations about the processing class under every cecilia module.

 Declaration of the module's class
 ----------------------------------